yarinamomo/AdventCalendar/README.md

-# AdventCalander
+# AdventCalendar

-Advent Calander of coding for Christmas 2022!
+Advent calendar of coding for Christmas 2022!

 The advent of code assignments is provided by https://adventofcode.com/2022.